 TYPES OF IRON

 There are two types of dietary iron.
 Haem iron is found in hemoglobin (the protein in red blood cells responsible for carrying oxygen) in most animal based foods.
-It can not be regulated by humans, thus, regardless of actual need, approximately 20% to 30% of haem iron present in food is absorbed.
-The rest ends up in our lower intestine stirring up trouble.
-Needless to say, you want to consume very little, if any, of this type of iron, particularly if you are male or post-menopausal.
+Approximately 20% to 30% of haem iron present in food is absorbed.
+The rest ends up in our lower intestine stirring up trouble, so, you want to consume very little, if any, of this type of iron, particularly if you are male or post-menopausal.

 ROLE IN DISEASE